Cost of Poor Quality (COPQ): Meaning, Formula & Examples

 Appraisal Costs:

 The cost incurred in the appraisal ( detection ) of product & process quality.
-It is type of cost for quality control.
+It is a type of cost for quality control.

 Cost of Poor Quality: